muhamadsamy/E-Commerce/README.md

-# E-Commerce  Implement this website  Client Side using JavaScript ,Html , CSS  and here i use mock API for Fetching
+# E-Commerce  Implementing this website  Client Side using JavaScript ,Html , CSS  and here i use mock API for Fetching